-EPSS has been designed to enable the Postdoctoral Fellowship Applicant and Postdoctoral Fellowship Mentor to collaborate on the development of an application, to retain complete privacy throughout the application development process and to allow fast and accurate application submission.
+EPSS has been designed to enable the Postdoctoral Fellowship Applicant and Postdoctoral Fellowship Mentor to collaborate on the development of an application, to retain complete privacy throughout the application development process, and to allow fast and accurate application submission.
 If an application is selected for funding, the electronic proposal information will serve as an active record file, enabling simplified investigator information changes and annual report submission.

-A Letter of Intent must be prepared and electronically submitted though EPSS.
-In order to facilitate planning for the review process, applicants are requested to submit a letter of intent using the EPSS, and following the online instructions.
-To assure that the letter of intent is submitted by May 11, 2005, go to the Web site http://myportal.nsbri.org/ and register to obtain a personal account on the system.
+A Letter of Intent must be prepared and electronically submitted through EPSS.
+To facilitate planning for the review process, applicants are requested to submit a letter of intent using EPSS and following the online instructions.
+To assure the Letter of Intent is submitted by June 22, 2006, go to the website http://myportal.nsbri.org/ to request a personal account on the system.
 After entering contact information, investigators will receive via email a username and password for entry into EPSS.
-Applicants should begin creating a new Postdoctoral Fellowship Application and after entering a proposal title, selecting the appropriate team (both of which can be changed at a later date prior to submission) and selecting the appropriate NSBRI-RFP, they will be prompted to enter the limited information required for a letter of intent.
-After this, the above Web address will serve as the entry point for proposal development and modification.
-All information entered, with the exception of that required for the letter of intent, will remain private until electronic submission is completed.
+Applicants should begin creating a new Postdoctoral and password for entry into EPSS..
+Applicants should begin creating a new Postdoctoral and password for entry into EPSS..
+Applicants should begin creating a new Postdoctoral and password for entry into EPSS..
+Application.
+After entering a proposal title, selecting the appropriate team (both of which can be changed at a later date prior to submission) and selecting the appropriate NSBRI-RFP, they will be prompted to enter the limited information required for a Letter of Intent.
+After this, the above web address will serve as the entry point for proposal development and modification.
+All information entered, with the exception of that required for the Letter of Intent, will remain private until electronic submission is completed.
 Please note that Letters of Intent are requested, but not required for submission of a Postdoctoral Fellowship Application.
-Failure to submit a letter of intent will not impact the selection process.
-Letters of intent cannot be submitted after the deadline stated in this NSBRI-RFP.
+Failure to submit a Letter of Intent will not impact the selection process.
+Letters of Intent cannot be submitted after the deadline stated in this NSBRI-RFP.